-The National Crisis Coordinator86 at the Swedish Energy Agency is responsible for the Swedish Energy Agency proclaiming an electricity crisis and act as a national contact point in accordance with Regulation (EU) 2019/941, Chapter IV Art.
+The National Crisis Coordinator94 at the Swedish Energy Agency is responsible for the Swedish Energy Agency proclaiming an electricity crisis and act as a national contact point in accordance with Regulation (EU) 2019/941, Chapter IV Art.
 14.

-In the event of an electricity crisis, the national crisis coordinator shall without undue delay notify the competent authorities of Member States within the same region, the competent authorities of directly connected Member States and the Commission.87 point and coordinating the information flow during an electricity crisis.
+In the event of an electricity crisis, the national crisis coordinator shall without undue delay notify the competent authorities of Member States within the same region, the competent authorities of directly connected Member States and the Commission.95

-86 Crisis Coordinator is defined in Article 2(13) as a person, a group of persons, a team composed of the relevant national electricity crisis managers or an institution tasked with acting as a contact point and coordinating the information flow during an electricity crisis.
+94 Crisis Coordinator is defined in Article 2(13) as a person, a group of persons, a team composed of the relevant national electricity crisis managers or an institution tasked with acting as a contact point and coordinating the information flow during an electricity crisis.
+95 The competent authorities of Finland and Denmark, located in the same region, and the

-87 The competent authorities of Finland and Denmark, located in the same region, and the competent authorities of Poland, Lithuania, and Germany, which constitute directly connected Member States, and the European Commission shall be notified of the existence of an electricity crisis without undue delay.
+95 The competent authorities of Finland and Denmark, located in the same region, and the competent authorities of Poland, Lithuania, and Germany, which constitute directly connected Member States, and the European Commission shall be notified of the existence of an electricity crisis without undue delay.